-Once an instructor submits a final grade to the Office of Advising and Registration, it may be changed for only two reasons: a mathematical error calculation or a transcription error in the recording on the official grade sheet.
+Once an instructor submits a final grade to the Registrar's Office, it may be changed for only two reasons: a mathematical error calculation or a transcription error in the recording on the official grade sheet.
 Instructors who request change of a particular grade must secure the written approval of the Registrar.